Keyboard shortcuts

 Rspack 1.4.10 compiled successfully in 30 ms

-In the next chapter, we will walk you through the MyBannerPlugin as a practical example to demonstrate how to build custom rspack bindings.
-This plugin will show you the complete workflow from Rust implementation to JavaScript integration.
+Next, you'll learn to create the MyBannerPlugin as a practical example demonstrating how to build custom Rspack bindings.
+This plugin shows the complete workflow from Rust implementation to JavaScript integration.

 Create a Plugin

-In this chapter, we will explore the MyBannerPlugin that has already been created in the template as a practical example.
-While the plugin is already implemented, We will walk you through how to create this plugin from scratch and how to use it in JavaScript.
-This will demonstrate the complete workflow from Rust implementation to JavaScript integration.
+This chapter explores the MyBannerPlugin that's already created in the template as a practical example.
+While the plugin is already implemented, we'll walk you through creating this plugin from scratch and using it in JavaScript.
+This demonstrates the complete workflow from Rust implementation to JavaScript integration.

 What is MyBannerPlugin?